OpenGlobalMind/rel8-wiki/Where Is Rel8.md

-# What Is Rel8?
+# Where Is Rel8?
+Status as 2023 Begins

 ### The Situation

 - [[Tools for Thinking]] are hot
 - But they are all too often solo tools.
-Big missed opportunity.
+Big missed opportunity for collective intelligence.
-- And the vendors and communities aren't cross-pollinating much.
+- Plus, the vendors and communities aren't cross-pollinating much.

 ### Pragmatic Aspirations